jamathews/bitwarden-backup-script/README.md

 ./bash-programm.sh <subcommand> <opts>

 Commands:
   backup                       do a backup of the bitwarden instance generate                     generates a config file

 Options:
   -a --attachments             Adds attachments to the backup -c --config <file>           Set the config file (default: config.json) -o --output <file>           Set the output file (default: bitwarden_backup_<timestamp>.tar.gz) -q --quiet                   Suppress output
+  -p --passphrase <passphrase> Set the passphrase for encryption/decryption of the config file (only recommended in secure environments)

 Global Options:
   -h --help                    Show this help message
 ```

 ## Tutorial